AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/Appendix_A_OOP.rst

        procedure Activate (E : in out Sys_Base) is begin
           --  NOTE: calling "E.Activation_Reset" does NOT dispatch!
-          --        We need to use the 'Class attribute:
+          --        We need to use the 'Class attribute here --- not using this --        attribute is an error that will be caught by the compiler.
           Sys_Base'Class (E).Activation_Reset;

           E.Active := True;